+In January 2019, GCE began providing education services to numerous university partners across the United States, through our wholly owned subsidiary, Orbis Education, which we acquired, by merger on January 22, 2019 (the "Acquisition").
 Since the Acquisition, GCE, together with Orbis Education, has continued to add additional university partners.
 In the healthcare field, we work in partnership with a growing number of top universities and healthcare networks across the country, offering healthcare-related academic programs at off-campus classroom and laboratory sites located near healthcare providers and developing high-quality, career-ready graduates who enter the workforce ready to meet the demands of the healthcare industry.
-In addition, we have begun providing certain services to a university partner to assist them in expanding their online graduate programs.
-As of December 31, 2021, GCE provides education services to 27 university partners across the Unites States.
+In addition, we have provided certain services to a university partner to assist them in expanding their online graduate programs.
+As of December 31, 2022, GCE provides education services to 27 university partners across the Unites States.

 GCE was formed in Delaware in November 2003 as a limited liability company, under the name Significant Education, LLC, for the purchase of acquiring the assets of the University from a non-profit foundation on February 2, 2004.
-On August 24, 2005, the Company converted from a limited liability company to a corporation and changed its name to Significant Education, Inc. On May 9, 2008, the Company changed its name to Grand Canyon Education, Inc. The Company's wholly owned subsidiaries were historically used to facilitate expansion of the university campus prior to the Transaction.
+On August 24, 2005, the Company converted from a limited liability company to a corporation and changed its name to Significant Education, Inc. On May 9, 2008, the Company changed its name to Grand Canyon Education, Inc. On July 1, 2018, the Company sold the university to GCU (the "Transaction").
+The Company's wholly owned subsidiaries were historically used to facilitate expansion of the university campus prior to the Transaction.